jeff5/very-slow-jython/docs/src/site/sphinx/plain-java-object/hash-dictionary.rst

 but not just yet.
 In practice,
-most instances of ``str`` will be represented by ``java.lang.String``, and so compact representations would benefit only sub-classes of ``str``.
+most instances of ``str`` will be represented by ``java.lang.String``, and so compact representations would mostly benefit sub-classes of ``str``.

 We obtain an accurate interpretation of ``String`` in mixed operations with ``PyUnicode``